ForecastOS/investos/guides/simple_examples/spo.md

 For [ShortHoldingCost](https://github.com/ForecastOS/investos/tree/v0.3.9/investos/portfolio/cost_model/short_holding_cost.py): we'll need:

--   Forecast (half) short borrowing rates for each asset (we are using 30bps for all assets for simplicity in this example) over the time periods we want to backtest: `short_rates`
+-   Forecast short borrowing rates for each asset (we are using 40bps for all assets for simplicity in this example) over the time periods we want to backtest: `short_rates`

 In order to make this example as easy as possible, we've prepared, and will use, actual returns and prices and forecast returns, volumes, standard deviations, spreads, and short rates from 2017 - 2018 for a universe of 319 stocks.